thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+01/09/22 Version 96 of the dataset.
+Daily data has been added for 01/08 to 1/02.
+The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
+Please cite this when using the dataset.

 01/02/22 Version 95 of the dataset.
 First release of 2022!
 Happy New Year's.
 Daily data has been added for 01/01 to 12/27.
 The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
 Please cite this when using the dataset.

 12/26/21 Version 94 of the dataset.
 Daily data has been added for 12/26 to 12/19.
 The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
 Please cite this when using the dataset.